-Because of these differences, mapping the dispersion and deposition of ULV insecticides used for mosquito control cannot be done by simply applying AgDRIFT or AgDISP modeling approaches, or
+Because of these differences, mapping the dispersion and deposition of ULV insecticides used for mosquito control cannot be done by simply applying AgDRIFT or AgDISP modeling approaches, or by plotting the position of the aircraft as pesticides are being released.
+However, the latter approach is the basis for regulating aerial pesticide applications.

 In summary, the field of modeling aerial applications has matured over the past ten years.
 A variety of models and aircraft guidance systems exists for use by the vector control industry.
-To date, the most advanced system from the perspective of mosquito control using aerial platforms appears to be the Adapco WingmanTM GX system.
+To date, the most